ctrueden/ctrueden.github.io/_pages/deus/CharPrivateJoey.md

--=Joey's Character's Details=-
+---
+layout: page
+title: Joey's Character's Details
+permalink: /deus/CharPrivateJoey
+category: deus
+---
 This page will provide private details of Joey's character, for Joey and the GMs only.

-!!!The concept
+### The concept

 There have been two proposed character concepts, with a third idea being to combine the two.

-!!!First idea
+### First idea

 My character's primary goal is to achieve transcendance or godhood-to become something much greater than himself.
 He fully believes attaining godhood to be possible.
 My character would be a race/species/class that can use magic or psionics.
 He would strive to improve his powers whenever possible: believing this to be the key to transcendence.